HakkanR/slowAES/README.md

  ```cpp
  #include <slowAES.h>
  ```
- Get the first page which contains jacascript code, extact your a,b,c values in response and set them to variables called a,b,c:
+ Get the first page which contains jacascript code, parse your a,b,c values in response and set them to variables called a,b,c:

 ```c
 const char* a = "f655ba9d09a112d4968c63579db590b4";